Gluwewen/myBlog/content/posts/retour-swiss-it-forum-2024/index.en.md

 ### A final word

 We must be vigilant to ensure that Artificial Intelligence does not supplant local digital sovereignty.
 Regulations are coming, and in particular the European IA Act, which will put pressure on companies in the way they manage this technology, with the possibility of very large penalties.
 This law is already scaring Apple, which has decided to block the use of the Artificial Intelligence embedded in the new iPhone 16 in Europe.
 In Switzerland, there are plans underway for nano-taxation on the use of generative AI, so that funds can be redirected to social insurance.
-It will be interesting to follow this subject closely!
+It will be interesting to follow this project closely!

 {{< alert >}}
 We must be vigilant to ensure that Artificial Intelligence does not diminish our fundamental rights!